 - stop abuse, bullying, intimidation, and forms of power over another.

-- learn alternative appropriate behaviours.
+- learn alternative appropriate behaviors.

 - explore the effects of violence on others.